iPlantCollaborativeOpenSource/TNRS/tnrs3_db_scripts/readme.md

 Database revision date: 27 March 2014
 Application url: http://tnrs.iplantcollaborative.org/

-# WARNING: Deprecated!
+## WARNING: Deprecated!

 This version of TNRS db scripts is not compatible with PHP7+ and is now deprecated.
+For updated version, see: `https://github.com/ojalaquellueva/tnrs_db`

 ## I. Quick guide